outdreamer/build-a-cure/docs/example_output/test_cases.md

 	  - reduce bun level:
 	  	- Polyenylphosphatidycholine (egg/soy, alternative version in lecithin)

+	  - reduce blood ammonia
+	    - kidneys cannot easily remove excess water, salt, or potassium from the blood
+		  - Low protein diets, are intended to minimize production of ammonia.
+Arginine, sodium benzoate and sodium phenylacetate help to remove ammonia from the blood.
+		    Sodium phenylbutyrate metabolites allows the kidneys to excrete excess nitrogen in place of urea, and coupled with dialysis, amino acid supplements and a protein-restricted diet
+		    Phenylacetate is produced from bacterial degradation of unabsorbed phenylalanine (soybeans) Dialysis may be used to remove ammonia from the blood when it reaches critical levels

 	  - reduce mortality from ckd: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5535732/
 	    - dong quai (Angelica sinensis (Oliv.)
 Diels)
 	    - huang qi (Astragalus membranaceus)